As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Jelly-like poop in dogs can have many different appearances.
 It may look like slimy brown jelly with some blood in it.
 If it’s bloody diarrhea, it can appear to be strawberry or raspberry jam, as shown on the picture below:

-If your dog has jelly-like poop similar to the picture above, he may be suffering from colitis, intestinal parasites, irritable bowel syndrome, parvovirus, or hemorrhagic gastroenteritis.
+Dogs with jelly-like poop (similar to the picture above) may be suffering from colitis, intestinal parasites, irritable bowel syndrome, parvovirus, or hemorrhagic gastroenteritis.

 On the other hand, the poop may be tarry because it contains digested blood (melena):

-If your dog’s poop is dark red to black in color as pictured above, he may have stomach ulcers, a blood clotting disorder, post-surgery complications, or accidental blood ingestion.
+Dogs with dark red to black poop (as pictured above) may have stomach ulcers, a blood clotting disorder, post-surgery complications, or accidental blood ingestion.

 What causes jelly-like substances with blood in dog poop?